sean-lamont/bait/_docs/tacticzero.md

 title: "TacticZero Experiments"
 ---

-TacticZero experiments use the HOL4 environment and dataset as outlined in the original paper (link to paper).
+TacticZero experiments use the HOL4 environment and dataset as outlined in the original [paper](https://arxiv.org/abs/2102.09756).
 It is an online policy gradient based algorithm.
 The architectures are defined in `models.TacticZero`, with the agent interaction loop being defined in `experiments.TacticZero`.